Discover the career path of Rand Paul, from the first major opportunity to industry-changing achievements.

 In 2013, Rand Paul introduced the Justice Safety Valve Act to provide judges with greater sentencing flexibility.

-In February 2014, Rand Paul joined FreedomWorks in filing a class action lawsuit charging that the federal government's bulk collection of Americans' phone records metadata is a violation of the Fourth Amendment of the U.S. Constitution.
+In February 2014, Rand Paul joined FreedomWorks in filing a class action lawsuit against the federal government's bulk collection of Americans' phone records metadata, alleging a violation of the Fourth Amendment.

 In a speech at the GOP Freedom Summit in April 2014, Rand Paul insisted that the GOP has to broaden its appeal in order to grow as a party.

-In 2014, Paul co-sponsored the Rohrabacher–Farr amendment concerning cannabis legislation.
+In 2014, Rand Paul co-sponsored the Rohrabacher–Farr amendment supporting states' rights-focused cannabis legislation.

-In 2014, Rand Paul gave a speech at the University of California, Berkeley, titled "The N.S.A. vs. Your Privacy", criticizing warrantless surveillance.
+In 2014, Rand Paul gave a speech at the University of California, Berkeley, titled "The N.S.A. vs. Your Privacy".

-In 2014, Rand Paul introduced the Civil Rights Voting Restoration Act, the REDEEM Act, the FAIR Act, and the RESET Act, all aimed at criminal justice reform.
+In 2014, Rand Paul introduced the Civil Rights Voting Restoration Act, the REDEEM Act, the FAIR Act, and the RESET Act, focusing on criminal justice reform and voting rights.

-In March 2013, Rand Paul endorsed fellow Kentucky Republican Senator Mitch McConnell's 2014 re-election campaign.
+In March 2013, Rand Paul endorsed Mitch McConnell's 2014 re-election campaign for senator.
+This was seen as a major win for McConnell.

-On February 2, 2015, Rand Paul told conservative radio host Laura Ingraham that "most" vaccinations "ought be voluntary", generating controversy around state mandates.
-Later that day, in an interview with CNBC, Paul clarified his statement, saying that vaccines are a good thing, but that parents should have some input and freedom in the decision.
+On February 2, 2015, Rand Paul told conservative radio host Laura Ingraham that "most" vaccinations should be voluntary, generating controversy around state requirements for vaccinating children.

-On April 7, 2015, Rand Paul officially announced his presidential candidacy.
-Within a day of his announcement, Paul raised $1 million.
+On April 7, 2015, Rand Paul officially announced his presidential candidacy and raised $1 million within a day.

 In 2015, Rand Paul called for a defense budget of $697 billion.

-In 2015, Rand Paul introduced the Police CAMERA Act, the Stop Militarizing Our Law Enforcement Act, and the MERCY Act, aimed at criminal justice reform.
+In 2015, Rand Paul introduced the Police CAMERA Act, the Stop Militarizing Our Law Enforcement Act, and the MERCY Act, focusing on police practices and juvenile justice.

-In 2015, Rand Paul spoke for ten and a half hours on the Senate floor against renewing provisions of the PATRIOT Act, citing concerns over constitutionality.
+In 2015, Rand Paul spoke for ten and a half hours on the Senate floor against renewing provisions of the PATRIOT Act, which he deemed unconstitutional.

 On February 3, 2016, Rand Paul announced the suspension of his presidential campaign shortly after the Iowa caucus, where he finished in fifth place.

-While running for president in 2016, Rand Paul proposed the "Fair and Flat Tax" plan which he said would "repeal the entire IRS tax code ... and replace it with a low, broad-based tax of 14.5 [percent] on individuals and businesses".
+While running for president in 2016, Rand Paul proposed the "Fair and Flat Tax" plan, which aimed to replace the IRS tax code with a low, broad-based tax of 14.5% on individuals and businesses.

 In 2017, Rand Paul introduced the Pretrial Integrity and Safety Act to encourage states to reform bail policies.

-In April 2018, Rand Paul voted for the confirmation of Mike Pompeo as Secretary of State, despite previously expressing that he would not confirm Pompeo due to his hawkish foreign policy beliefs.
+In April 2018, Rand Paul voted for the confirmation of Mike Pompeo as Secretary of State, despite previously expressing his intention not to confirm Pompeo due to his hawkish foreign policy beliefs.

-In December 2018, Rand Paul supported President Trump's decision to pull the US army out from the Syrian Civil War.
+In December 2018, Rand Paul supported President Trump's decision to withdraw the US army from the Syrian Civil War.

-In 2018, Rand Paul co-sponsored the STATES Act, which is states' rights-focused cannabis legislation.
+In 2018, Rand Paul co-sponsored the STATES Act supporting states' rights-focused cannabis legislation.

 In 2018, Rand Paul introduced the Pregnant Women in Custody Act to protect the health and safety of pregnant women in prison.